dlcs/protagonist/docs/rfcs/007-cantaloupe-image-server.md

 * Could remove some potential optimisations, like `"OrchestrateOnInfoJson"` optimisation (although this could be accomplished by alternative means).
 * Cache invalidation - if a source image is updated then Cantaloupe cache would need to be cleared.
 This is not fully solved via Orchestrator approach, see [#233](https://github.com/dlcs/protagonist/issues/233)

+Ticket [#241](https://github.com/dlcs/protagonist/issues/241) will look at multiple different setups to decide on most appropriate configuration.

 ### Info.json

 IIPImage uses a set 256x256 tile size.
 This fact makes it quick and easy for the DLCS to serve info.json requests from templates.